Wednesday, April 27, 2022

 c) Groups of 5 random letters.

-The emphases was on accuracy and we were clearly being taught to read anything sent in morse code.
+The emphases was on accuracy and we were clearly being taught to read anything sent in morse code regardless of wether we understood it or not.

 I cannot remember what speed the first tapes were sent at, but probably less than 10 wpm.
-But I do know we did start with the characters sent slow enough so everyone could recognise identify what dits and dahs were being sent.
+I do know we started with the characters sent slow enough so everyone could easily recognise & identify what dits and dahs were being sent.

 We certainly did not use Farnsworth spacing, or Koch

-Over the coming weeks we were also introduced to punctuation and miscellaneous characters, and the common letters utilised in other languages such as Á È, Ö Ü and so on.
+Over the coming weeks we were also introduced to additional punctuation ( ) - ; / and miscellaneous characters,/prosigns, common letters utilised in other languages such as Á È, Ö Ü, and so on.

 Once the class achieved around 94% or more accuracy the speed of the tapes was increased by one or two wpm.
-This was achieved by increasing the character speed and reducing the time between letters etc.,
+This was achieved by increasing both the character speed and reducing the time between letters etc., NB both the character speed and the overall speed matched.
+We copied the lessons down in print as this is what both commercial & military operators needed to do.
+Copying what was sent also allowed us to mark our progress accurately enabling the classes to progress at an appropriate speed.

-As the weeks passed by we also listened to morse being sent by hand on a straight key and to morse being sent over the airwaves, with background noise/static.
-This of course made it a little harder but more realistic.
+As the weeks passed by we also listened to morse being sent by hand on a straight key and to morse being sent with background noise/static.
+This made it a little harder but more realistic.
 As trainee RO’s we were also being taught to touch type in another class and once we’d gained a decent ability to touch type we also learned to copy morse directly onto a typewriter.
+This needed a lot of concentration at first and was often quite fun, with the whole class typing in unison - until someone made an error in which the rhythmic sound of everyone typing together was broken.

 Or course we had breaks at weekends and holidays.
 Several days of not listening to morse meant that when we resumed our classes we struggled for a while getting our previous speed back up.

 Over the 35 weeks the speed was increased until we could all read morse at 20wpm at 98% accuracy.
-We were required to do two tests, one using a pen and an other test done using a typewriter.
+We were required to do two tests, to complete the morse training, one test copying with a pen & paper and another using a typewriter.

-As the course progressed we were later taught to send morse by hand. .
-As we’d also learned about different wireless telegraphy procedures and the format of military signals, these too became a part of both the morse reception and the morse transmission classes.
-The pass rate for morse transmission was 15wpm @ 80%.
-This may seem rather low but the RN knew that having reached that degree of proficiency we’d soon became much more proficient when we were posted to our first ships.
-A year after I joined my first ship my ability to send and received morse had increased considerably and I was able to send on a straight key at over 22 wpm with 100% accuracy.
+As we became more competent at reading morse we eventually started to be taught to send morse on a straight key. .
+As we’d also learned about different morse procedures and the format of military signals, these too became a part of both the morse reception and morse transmission classes.
+The pass rate for morse transmission was 15wpm @ 80%. accuracy.
+This may seem rather low but the RN knew that having reached that degree of proficiency we’d soon became much more proficient when we were posted to our first ships as operators.
+A year after I joined my first ship I was able to send on a straight key at over 22 wpm with 100% accuracy.
 Likewise I could easily copy morse at 25wpm by hand or typewriter.

 As far as I can recall no one failed to learn morse or failed the course, and although I remember coming out of some morse lessons rather exhausted I wouldn’t say learning morse was difficult.
 There was no ‘plateau’ phase often mentioned by people who learn morse on their own.
-Learning morse was certainly no different from learning to touch type which we did using a method I think may have been the ‘Pitman Method” and much of the typing was done to music with distinct beats.
+Learning morse was certainly no different from learning to touch type which we did using a method and may have been the ‘Pitman Method”.
+Much of the typing was done to music with distinct beats.
 This was quite fun - especially as we were all typing exactly the same scripts at the same time and it was amusing when someone made a mistake and the class rhythm was shaken somewhat.

 All our instructors were Petty Officers or Chief Petty Officers.
 As far as I can remember, all of them were also trained and qualified instructors.
 Without exception they were good instructors, patient and encouraging.
 We were certainly not shouted at or insulted.

 Just about every merchant navy operator I have met learned in much the same way.
-Military training is costly, both in time and money If there was a faster or better method of teaching I’m sure the RN and commercial institutions such as Marconi Marine, would have adopted better ways a long time ago!
+Military and civilian training is costly, both in time and money If there was a faster or better method of teaching I’m sure the RN or commercial institutions such as Marconi Marine, would have adopted better ways a long time ago!

 NOTES:- 'Instant Character Recognition', & 'Instant Word Recognition', were never mentioned, although I've heard many amateurs use the terms.
 The ability to recognise characters & words, 'instantly' simply comes with practice and familiarity.